Family Partner Training and Certification

 Via Hope trains and certifies Family Partners in the state of Texas.
-A Certified Family Partner (CFP) is a parent or guardian who has lived experience raising a child with mental or emotional challenges and who has learned to successfully navigate the systems of care.
+A Certified Family Partner (CFP) is a parent or guardian who has lived experience raising a child with mental, emotional or behavioral health challenges and who has at least one year successfully navigating a child serving system.

-The Certified Family Partner (CFP) is trained to use this experience to help other parents experiencing these issues.
+The Certified Family Partner (CFP) is trained to use their lived experience for the purpose of education, role modeling and providing hope as it relates to the recovery process.
 CFPs are formal members of recovery (treatment) teams.

 Currently, most Certified Family Partners work in community mental health centers, although their skills are used in many other settings such as public and private hospitals, juvenile justice centers, residential treatment centers, and many types of child serving organizations.

 The Certified Family Partner (CFP) course is an intensive 4-day training.
 For the convenience of the participants, a certification exam is administered the last afternoon after training is completed.
 The certification exam is to ensure the family partner has the minimum competency skills to execute their responsibilities.
 The test primarily examines the application of the skills learned in the training.
 Participants must successfully complete the training and receive a passing score on the exam to receive their certification.
 The curriculum used was originally developed by Texas stakeholders and Via Hope staff in 2011, based on resources from several other states.
 At this time the training is only offered in English.
 Efforts are underway to obtain funding to develop a Spanish language training.